How to get Pretty Permalinks for WordPress working on a Windows server

 Enable Pretty Permalinks on a Windows Server

-You just got Pretty Permalinks to work on a Windows Server!
-Nice job!If you are unsure if you have the prerequisites installed, please contact your website hosting provider.
+Smiling man with curly hair wearing a black leather jacket, giving a thumbs-up gesture, symbolizing confidence and positivity.If you are unsure if you have the prerequisites installed, please contact your website hosting provider.

 1. Open up a text editor and create a new file